 submarines.
 Armoured cruiser 'Pallada' was hit by a

-make the hazardous journey into the Baltic through the Sound separating
+journey into the Baltic through the Sound separating

 Denmark from Sweden.
-During the attempt
+During the attempt in mid-month,

-Horton of World War 2 Battle of the Atlantic fame) got through.
+World War 2 Battle of the Atlantic fame) got through.

-Russia had abandoned the naval base at Libau
+Russia had abandoned the naval base at Libau and the